 Wesleyan Honors Bands

-The 2025 Nebraska Wesleyan University Honors Bands will bring together students from across the region to form two bands that will rehearse and perform with SM论坛鈥檚 band director, Joshua Roach, DMA and guest conductor, Jon Noworyta, DMA.
+The 2026 Nebraska Wesleyan University Honors Bands will bring together students from across the region to form two bands that will rehearse and perform with SM论坛鈥檚 band director, Joshua Roach, DMA and guest conductor, Andrea Brown, DMA.
 One band will be an audition-based group, and the other will be nomination-based.
-Students in both groups will rehearse and perform with Noworyta and Roach.
+Students in both groups will rehearse and perform with Brown and Roach.

-Selected students are responsible for completing a registration form, including a $50 participation fee (which covers music expenses, three meals, and a t-shirt).
+Selected students are responsible for completing a registration form, including a $50 participation fee.
 Students are expected to prepare the music in advance of the festival.

 Audition-based 鈥淲ind Ensemble鈥